The 3D Mirage: Probing and Taming 3D Hallucinations: CCS: Context Dependence and Stability

 \section{CCS: Context Dependence and Stability}

-\textbf{Relative Models.} DA(v1) models exhibit significantly greater stability, with CCS values $\sim$55--60\% lower than DAv2, likely resulted from the general fidelity of hallucination.
+\textbf{Relative Models.} DA(v1) models exhibit significantly greater stability, with CCS values $\sim$55--60\% lower than DAv2, likely resulting from the lower overall fidelity of the older variant's hallucinations.
 In relative models, the $D_{\text{avg}}$ component consistently exceeds $D_{\text{cluster}}$ ($\approx$10--30\%), implying that context instability manifests as dispersed, per-pixel variance rather than a systematic shift of the entire depth distribution.

 \textbf{Metric Models.} Indoor models demonstrate substantially reduced sensitivity to context removal compared to Outdoor models (e.g., $\approx$60\% lower CCS for Base variants). \begin{itemize} \item \textbf{Outdoor Instability:} When scenes do not conform to learned priors (e.g., road ribbons, sky-ground stratification), Outdoor models frequently exhibit mode collapse (Fig.~\ref{fig:outmess}, \ref{fig:outbigfail}).
-The notable reduction in CCS and bias toward Crop seen in Fig.~\ref{fig:lap_rel_m_vis} is the result of Large variant improved stability.
+The notable reduction in CCS and bias toward Crop seen in Fig.~\ref{fig:lap_met_m_vis} is the result of Large variant's improved stability.
 OL model is much less likely to resolve to noisy depth cloud when confused by context cues, as seen in Fig.~\ref{fig:bl_css_red}, in the same condition as its smaller counterpart. \item \textbf{Indoor Stability:} Even when Indoor models hallucinate, their hallucinations remain structurally consistent between full and cropped views (Fig.~\ref{fig:hi_ccs_indoor} vs. \ref{fig:hi_ccs_outdoor}).
 This indicates that while they are locally deceived, they are less reliant on global context to form a coherent prediction. \end{itemize}